villehauk/lua-enhancing-ideas/probes_description.md

 and to make multiple things at once

-how they work: in a .probes file, you create the probe.
+`how they work`: in a .probes file, you create the probe.
 The more probes a .probes file have, the slower it will act because it has a fixed number of calls per second.
 Each time it gather information, it will send files in .satlite format to the probe pushdata